ray-project/ray/doc/source/serve/advanced.rst

 .. note::

-    You might noticed the last row of the table shows that ServeRequest supports Python object pass through the handle.
+    You might have noticed that the last row of the table shows that ServeRequest supports Python object pass through the handle.
 This is not possible in HTTP.
-If you need to distinguish the origin of the request, you can do an ``isinstance``
+If you need to distinguish if the origin of the request is from Python or HTTP, you can do an ``isinstance``
     check:

     .. code-block:: python